meza/minecraft-mod-manager/README.md

 #### modsFolder _required_

 This points to your mods folder.
-Traditionally it would be "mods" but you can modify it to whatever your situation needs
+Traditionally it would be "mods" but you can modify it to whatever your situation needs.
+The value of this could be an absolute path or a relative path.

+We recommend you use relative paths as they are more portable.

+> __PRO TIP__
+>
+> Keep the `modlist.json` file in the root of your minecraft installation.
+Right next to the `server.properties` file.
+>
+> If the mods folder is relative, it will be a relative path from the modlist.json file.
+This makes it so that you can
+> easily include the modlist json with your modpack or multimc instance so others could make use of it too.

 #### defaultAllowedReleaseTypes _required_